ThirdEyeDetect/ThirdEyeExtension/README.md

 - Select the main folder (KnockKnock-master) and press **Okay**.
 - The extension should now have been added to Chrome and the options page will open automatically.
 - Enter your email in the form to create a secondary notification channel.
 Close the options page.
 ALERT!
 Ensure that you fill this information out.
-If you do not, Third Eye will have no way of informing you of anomalous activity.
+If you do not, ThirdEye will have no way of informing you of anomalous activity.
 - You should receive an email by ThirdEye for a sucessful installation.
 - Third Eye extension is now active and listening for active Facebook tabs.
 It will automatically record actions performed on Facebook.